 1. units for depth DUNI subfield of the DSPM field.
-2. units for height HUNI subfield of the DSPM field.
-Note on 1., 2. - units for depth and height: although the ENC Product Specification of S-57 does not allow any other than metric depths and heights, these two elements may be stated for the information of unfamiliar users.
+Commentaire [N27]: This needs to be checked against the S-101 8211 HUNI subfield of the DSPM field. e ENC Product Specification of S-57 does not allow any s may be stated for the information of unfamiliar users.
 3. scale of display Selected by user.
 (The default display scale is defined by the CSCL subfield of the DSPM field or CSCALE attribute value of the M_CSCL feature.)
 4. data quality indicator a.
-CATZOC attribute of the M_QUAL feature for bathymetric data. b.
-POSACC attribute of the M ACCY feature (if
+CATZOC attribute of the M_QUAL feature for bathymetric data.b.
+POSACC attribute of the M_ACCY feature (if